TincoNomad/Aynimarket/README.md

 ## Polygon Mumbai

-💻 This is a small project that let you buy items on the polygo testnet, bumbai.
+💻 This is a small project that let you buy items on the polygon testnet, mumbai.
+Try it out on https://tinconomad.github.io/Aynimarket/

 <p>You will found:</p>

+- Smart Contract
+- Main proyect
- -
+- test

 ## Technology Stack & Tools